PerfectlySoft/PerfectDocs/guide/staticFileContent.md

 }
 ```

-However, unless custom behaviour is required, it is not nessesary to handle this manually.
+However, unless custom behaviour is required, it is not necessary to handle this manually.
 Setting the server's ```documentRoot``` property will automatically install a handler which will serve any files from the indicated directory.
 Setting the server's document root is analogous to the following snippet:

 ```swift
 let dir = Dir(documentRoot)